© ESVD and ACVD

 Veterinary Dermatology operates a system of double-blinded review and the names of the authors will not be disclosed to the reviewers.
 Authors should therefore avoid including anything that could identify them within the text.
 This, for example, includes: the name of the institution at which the work was performed; initials of the authors; acknowledgements and names of institutions on illustrations, etc. To enable double-blinded review, contributors (including acknowledgements) should only be named on the title page or uploaded separately as a supplementary file, and not on the manuscript.
 Authors should also avoid statements that could identify them through references (e.g. instead of 'we have previously shown that black is white’, authors should write 'previous studies have shown that black is white').

-The manuscript (including references and figure legends) must be A4 or 8.5 x 11 inch format with 2.5cm margins, single-spaced typed (please do not submit double line spaced), align text left, 12 point font using sans serif typeface such as Helvetica (Swiss), Arial or Verdana style (please do not use Times New Roman).
+The manuscript (including references and figure legends) must be A4 or 8.5 x 11 inch format with 2.5 cm margins, single-spaced typed (please do not submit double line spaced), align text left, 12 point font using sans serif typeface such as Helvetica (Swiss), Arial or Verdana style (please do not use Times New Roman).
 Each line and page of the manuscript text should be numbered consecutively from the title page.

 Authors are requested to write with the minimum of formatting and NOT to write over previous versions, which may contain hidden formatting.
 Do not enhance text and tables with unnecessary formatting (e.g. small capitals, headers).
-Software programs that automatically create endnotes and footnotes should not be used.
+Software programmes that automatically create endnotes and footnotes should not be used.

 In general, review articles are only by invitation and by approval of the Editor in Chief.
 The structure will vary depending on content.
 Authors should study the format used in previous issues of the journal for further guidance.
 Authors wanting to submit a review article should contact the Editor in Chief (via VDEedoffice@wiley.com) with a brief description of the article and outline.

 Scientific Papers and Brief Communications